RyoshiBee/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "RyoshiBee's GitHub Journey:" Pending"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Welcome!
+You will be one of the fiurst to see my github projects :3